Harshu467/My-App/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**
+This Website Gives you various features of Converting text to LowerCase and UpperCase.It also give feature to Inverse Text and clear the text.
+The Main Attractive Feature is it has Dark Mode.
+It was my first react app when I started to learn react.
+Thank You to CodeWithHarry for the videos from where I started Learning React.

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.